New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - This year, the Titans won ATS in their only game as an underdog of 7 points or more.

-- Tennessee's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Tennessee has eclipsed the over/under in 54.5% of its opportunities this season (six times over 11 games with a set point total).

 - Tennessee is 7-2 against the spread and 8-1 overall in games when it scores more than 16.1 points.